hashicorp/terraform/website/source/docs/providers/aws/r/default_security_group.html.markdown

 resources.
 Namely, the `name` argument is computed, and the `name_prefix` attribute removed.
 The following arguments are still supported:

-* `description` - (Optional, Forces new resource) The security group description.
-Defaults to "Managed by Terraform".
-Cannot be "". __NOTE__: This field maps to the AWS `GroupDescription` attribute, for which there is no Update API.
-If you'd like to classify your security groups in a way that can be updated, use `tags`.
 * `ingress` - (Optional) Can be specified multiple times for each ingress rule.
 Each ingress block supports fields documented below.
 * `egress` - (Optional, VPC only) Can be specified multiple times for each